Media-independent handover: Implementation

 Mobile devices and access points clearly need to implement MIHF in order to communicate in a standard way between each other and between the wireless and IP layers.
-This allows them to make their own local decisions as to whether and how to handover a session.
+This allows them to make their own local decisions as to whether and how to hand over a session.
 The reason for MIHF in core network equipment with no wireless interface is to enable the design of “handover servers” which can make centralized decisions about the handover of sessions among multiple access points and multiple access technologies.
-Such servers allow a wireless network operator to balance the traffic load so as to alleviate congestion on specific access points, and deliver sufficient QoS to all users.
+Such servers allow a wireless network operator to balance the traffic load so as to alleviate congestion on specific access points, and deliver sufficient quality of service to all users.

 Quality of service

 Short-lived sessions such as accessing a single web page typically do not require handover or QoS.
-Longer duration sessions, which may well require handover, such as VoIP, audio/video streaming (including live TV and VoD), and VPNs, typically have QoS requirements including delay, delay variation and packet loss.
+Longer duration sessions, which may well require handover, such as VoIP, audio/video streaming (including live TV and VoD), and VPNs, typically have QoS requirements including delay, delay variation, and packet loss.

 It is important that QoS is maintained, not just before and after a handover, but also during the handover, and this can be achieved by using MIH to plan ahead.
 Before a handover is required, the MIHFs communicate to identify which access points using which wireless technologies are within range and what QoS is available from them.
 MIH can also be used to pre-authenticate the mobile device with alternative potential access points and to reserve capacity prior to handover.
-For instance WiMAX allows resources to be reserved for a session before they are actually allocated to that session.
-When a handover becomes necessary, much of the ground-work is therefore already in place and the session can be handed over with minimal delay and packet loss.
+For instance, WiMAX allows resources to be reserved for a session before they are actually allocated to that session.
+When a handover becomes necessary, much of the ground-work is therefore already in place, and the session can be handed over with minimal delay and packet loss.
 Incoming packets to the mobile device that are delivered to the old access point after the handover can be forwarded via the new access point, thus further reducing packet loss.

 QoS is handled differently by each technology, including both the wireless access technologies and also IP, which has two QoS approaches, DiffServ and IntServ.
-Some technologies divide traffic into “Service Classes”, e.g. streaming, while others allow users to specify quantitative “QoS Parameters”, e.g. transfer delay.
-WiFi, Mobile-Fi and DiffServ use the service class approach and although they do not have exactly the same service classes, it is possible to make a correspondence among them.
+Some technologies divide traffic into “Service Classes”, such as streaming, while others allow users to specify quantitative “QoS Parameters”, such as transfer delay.
+WiFi, Mobile-Fi, and DiffServ use the service-class approach and although they do not have exactly the same service classes, it is possible to make a correspondence among them.
 WiMAX and IntServ use the QoS parameter approach, and UMTS uses both approaches.
-Again correspondences among parameters can be made, [1].
+Again, correspondences among parameters can be made.

 MIH can be used to exchange information about service class and QoS parameter availability from one wireless technology to another and to the IP layer.
-One source of such information is performance measurements made by the wireless layer, e.g. 802.11k for WiFi and 802.16f for WiMAX.
+One source of such information is performance measurements made by the wireless layer, such as 802.11k for WiFi and 802.16f for WiMAX.